-It really is all about the base
+It really is all about the base.

 Time and time again, we’re told that the key to flawless skin is a good base.

-Whilst I don’t pertain to be a dermatologist, through my own problems with my skin and treating many clients, the best results I have found when researching dermatitis and eczema is through Dr. Aron, a consultant dermatologist.
+The single most important work being done in treating conditions of dermatitis and eczema lately is by Dr Richard Aron.
+While we don’t pertain to be dermatologists, through Samantha’s (owner of Naked Chemist) own journey with her skin and by treating many clients, she has found the best results when researching dermatitis and eczema is through Dr Aron, a consultant dermatologist.

 He says that when eczema or dermatitis-suffering skin gets infected with this bacteria, a poison called exotoxins is released, creating havoc on the skin.
 It actually creates the signature flare-ups of eczema, and he believes you need an antibiotic cream in conjunction with a steroid cream and moisturiser.
 Once you eliminate the bacteria, you have a reduced potential for flare-ups.